mal5482/2018CS109A_FinalProject_G18/EDA.md

 ![Demographics](/images/Unknown.png)

 **Interpretation:**
-* Outcome:There is only three types of basline diagnosis status for people in ADNI1 stage.
+* **Outcome**:There is only three types of basline diagnosis status for people in ADNI1 stage.
-* Gender:Male and female seems to have different patterns of baseline diagnosis.
+* **Gender**:Male and female seems to have different patterns of baseline diagnosis.
 Therefore, we select gender as our potential predictor.
-* Marital Status:Based on the countplot, married people seem to have different patterns of baseline diagnosis comparing to unmarried people.
+* **Marital Status**:Based on the countplot, married people seem to have different patterns of baseline diagnosis comparing to unmarried people.
 We select Martial Status as our potential predictor.
-* Race:Again, the majority of people in our training set is 'White'.
+* **Race**:Again, the majority of people in our training set is 'White'.
 We do not have sufficient power to observe the pattern of baseline diagnosis across different race groups.
-* Ethnicity:The majority of people in our dataset is 'Non-Hispanic/Latino'.
+* **Ethnicity**:The majority of people in our dataset is 'Non-Hispanic/Latino'.
 There is no Hispanic/Latino individuals in our training set.
 We do not have sufficient power to observe the pattern of baseline diagnosis across different ethnicity groups.
-* Age:Based on the boxplot, Age seems to have different distribution in different baseline diagnosis groups.
+* **Age**:Based on the boxplot, Age seems to have different distribution in different baseline diagnosis groups.
 Therefore, we select age as our potential predictor.
-* Education:There is no apparent relationship between Education and baseline diagnosis.
+* **Education**:There is no apparent relationship between Education and baseline diagnosis.

 **Variable Selection:
 We select Age, Gender and Marital Status as potential predictors.**